-Icky ugly old frames and mirrors are some of my favorite things to transform with paint.
-Not only are they cheap and easy to find at yard sales and thrift stores, but they can be painted quickly with stunning results.
+Ugly old picture frames and mirrors are some of my favorite things to up-cycle with a little paint.
+Not only are old picture frames cheap and easy to find at yard sales and thrift stores, but they can be painted quickly with stunning results.

-I found several on our recent Route 301 Endless Yard Sale adventure in North Carolina and thought I would share their makeovers with you today.
+I found several old picture frames and mirrors on our recent Route 301 Endless Yard Sale adventure in North Carolina.

 Let’s start with this one.

-For more detailed instructions on how to drybrush old frames, please read my tutorial here.
+For more detailed instructions on how to drybrush old picture frames, please read my tutorial here.

 Oops!
 Time for Plan B!